spryker/spryker-docs/docs/scos/dev/feature-integration-guides/202304.0/glue-api/decoupled-glue-infrastructure/glue-api-authentication-integration.md

 {% info_block warningBox "Verification" %}

-* Adjust `\Spryker\Shared\Oauth\OauthConstants::OAUTH_CLIENT_CONFIGURATION` according to your needs, value format is `[{"identifier":"client-identifier","secret":"client-secret","isConfidential":true,"name":"Customer client","redirectUri":null,"isDefault":true}]`
+* Adjust environment configuration for `\Spryker\Shared\Oauth\OauthConstants::OAUTH_CLIENT_CONFIGURATION` in `config/Shared/config_default.php` according to your needs, value format is `[{"identifier":"client-identifier","secret":"client-secret","isConfidential":true,"name":"Customer client","redirectUri":null,"isDefault":true}]`
 * Ensure that the Oauth client has been added to the `spy_oauth_client` table:

   1. Run the SQL query: